zelezniak-lab/7BBG1002/alignments/alignments_tutorial.md

 ### Objectives

+- Build custom BLAST databases
--   Run BLAST and HMMER from the command line.
+- Run BLAST from a command line
+- Filter BLAST results using command line tools
--   Combine results from both tools to improve sequence detection, functional prediction to search metagenomes.
+- Build HMM profiles and use them to improve sequence detection, functional prediction to search metagenomes.

 ### 1. Setting Up Your Environment